e2tha-e/template-engine-comparison/README.md

 };
 ```

-Given that imperative and functional Feplet are equivalent in performance, and
+Given that imperative and functional Feplet are nearly equivalent in
-that functional is more verbose than imperative, why choose functional over
+performance, and that functional is more verbose than imperative, why choose
-imperative?
+functional over imperative?

 Any answer to that is subjective.
 The package size difference is so small that
 it is not a compelling reason.
 Both paradigms can be criticized as being hard to